openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

           trying very hard to avoid hierarchies, policies and rules.
 It emphasizes the creative, a bit chaotic, side of the FOSS ways for openSUSE to get things done, quickly.
-Everyone that is participating is equal, everyone that is participating is following the sameÂ [Guiding Principles.](http://en.opensuse.org/openSUSE:Guiding_principles)Â The only formal structure is a a group ofÂ [Primus inter pares](http://en.wikipedia.org/wiki/Primus_inter_pares), that is elected to provide guidance according to the
+Everyone that is participating is equal, everyone that is participating is following the sameÂ [Guiding Principles.](http://en.opensuse.org/openSUSE:Guiding_principles)Â The only formal structure is a a group ofÂ [â€œPrimus inter paresâ€](http://en.wikipedia.org/wiki/Primus_inter_pares), that is elected to provide guidance according to the
           principles: TheÂ [Board](http://en.opensuse.org/openSUSE:Board).

 But how do you identify who is participating?
 How do you get affiliated with the